dream0x/doxe1/README.md

 ## Safety precautions

+- Removed the default SSH port 22 and are using another port for SSH.
+- Removed SSH login using root password (root-pass).
+- Fail2ban - SSH login is only allowed from 1 main IP and temporary access to another IP is allowed during travel.
+- Run dedicated powerful servers for all our nodes with NVMe SSD.
+A few settings have been specially updated for the best performance on the server.
+We regularly check and update for new updates for the operating system.
+- Storing all private files in multiple secure locations.
+- Storing and sending requests to the server, from the local machine, using binary files.

+## Networks

 I actively participate in testnets of young networks, sometimes even become a genesis validator in mainnets.
-Networks: https://github.com/doxe1/doxe1/blob/main/doxe.md
+My list of networks: https://github.com/doxe1/doxe1/blob/main/doxe.md

+## Contact me

 Here is my social, feel free to contact if you have any questions: